theainerd/MLInterview/Statistics.md

 A p value is used in hypothesis testing to help you support or reject the null hypothesis.
 The p value is the evidence against a null hypothesis.
 The smaller the p-value, the strong the evidence that you should reject the null hypothesis.

+## A/B testing

+A statistical way of comparing two (or more) techniques, typically an incumbent against a new rival.
+A/B testing aims to determine not only which technique performs better but also to understand whether the difference is statistically significant.
+A/B testing usually considers only two techniques using one measurement, but it can be applied to any finite number of techniques and measures.